greg2012201/about-js/public/posts/en/creating-reusable-ui-components-in-react-write-once-use-everywhere.md

 AlertDialogDescription.displayName = "AlertDialogDescription";

 export {
-    AlertOptions,
+    AlertDialogOptions,
     AlertDialogDescription
 }
 ```

-The `AlertOptions` component serves as a layout for control buttons, and the `AlertDialogDescription` is just a container for text.
+The `AlertDialogOptions` component serves as a layout for control buttons, and the `AlertDialogDescription` is just a container for text.

 Every component that is a building block of the `AlertDialog` has "holes" where we can place other building blocks for the alert.
 Our component is completely decoupled from the application logic, so we can use it anywhere and connect our business logic through the control buttons' handlers.